Class Value

 but does carry a performance penalty due to the memory allocation and reference counting it entails.

-to its corresponding nullable type (e.g. def i:Int? := 5
+Converting a Value to its corresponding nullable type (e.g. def i:Int? := 5) is much cheaper

 value with no reference counting.